hexdreamer/tesseract-build/README.md

 ```

-but for this simple test, all white space is stripped out and the result is compared to `'Hello,世界'`.
+but for this simple test, all white space is stripped out and the result is compared to `'Hello,世界'` (which is also the expected result for the horizontal image).

 These images were chosen because some Japanese writing will include English loan words and I think it's noteworthy that some English is recognized when processing exclusively for Japanese.